Turnbull High School: History

 The school motto, Respice Finem, was adopted from the Latin manuscript, Gesta Romanorum, Chapter 103: Quidquid agas, prudenter agas, et respice finem, which means: Whatever you do, do cautiously, and look to the end.
 The three bull's heads featured on the school shield are based on the Coat of Arms of Bishop Turnbull.

+Turnbull High School made news headlines in January 2025 when a group seven upper school pupils were caught on CCTV stealing luxury goods from a duty free store at Bergamo Airport in Italy after a ski-trip.
+Staff accompanying the group were reportedly forced to pay around 800 euros as the return flight was held on the runway.

 Former school buildings

 The old main teaching block consisted of a three-storey building containing three Art and Design rooms, Social sciences, Religious Education, English and Modern languages classrooms, Science labs, ICT labs and Home Economics facilities.
 Administrative offices, the Oratory and Cafeteria were also housed in this building.
 An extension to the main building was opened in September 2002 and provided pupil recreational areas, offices, a staffroom, S6 Common room and a larger School library.

 Two Music studios, two music practice rooms and two indoor Gymnasia for PE were housed in an additional block along with the school Auditorium.
 Another block housed the Technical and Graphic design department, consisting of a technical drawing room, a graphic design studio, a woodwork room, a metalwork room and a craft and design workshop.
 Both external buildings were linked to the Main Building by covered walkways.

 A modular annexe building was opened in October 1998, providing seven additional classrooms for Mathematics and allowing adaptations to be made to rooms in the Main Building in order to enhance ICT and Science lab facilities.